 Final word from sportdoctorlondon about shockwave therapy for Achilles tendonitis

-Shockwave therapy is safe, easy to administer, and effective for Achilles tendonitis.
-It works best when combined with a comprehensive rehab program of calf strengthening.
-Generally, we favour focused shockwave over the more common radial shockwave, which administers more energy with less pain.
+Shockwave therapy is a safe, easy-to-administer, and effective treatment for Achilles tendonitis.
+It works best when combined with a comprehensive rehabilitation program that includes calf strengthening.
+Generally, we favour focused shockwaves over the more common radial shockwaves, which administer more energy with less pain.

 Related articles: